model-railroad/layout-wifi/README.md

 * Commands sent by LayoutWifi from the DigiX to the Translate server:
     * `@S01ABCD\n` represents an AIU 14-bit state.
         * The first 2 digits (`01` in the example) indicate the AIU card number.
 The value is 1-based.
-        * The second 4 hexa diits (`ABCD` in the example) indicate the sensors bit state in big endian.
+        * The second 4 hexa digits (`ABCD` in the example) indicate the sensors bit state in big endian.
           Since AIU cards have 14 bits each, the max value is thus 0x3FFFF.
 * There is no command to retrieve sensor state.
-Instead the arduino polls sensors every 10 milliseconds are reports sensor status if anything as changed.
+Instead the arduino polls sensors every 10 milliseconds and reports sensor status if anything as changed.
 * Turnout states are also reported as sensor states on AIUs 1 and 2.
     * The current configuration supports 8 turnouts, so obvioulsy only AIU #1 on bits 1-8 is currently used.
     * Sensors bits are set to 0 for a turnout in normal direction and 1 for a turnout in reverse direction.